McMaster Internal Deadline

 - Letter of support from the home institution: a letter in English or French from the candidate’s instructor, professor or international director on the home institution’s official letterhead explaining the nature of study or research to be undertaken and how the candidate and the home institution will benefit from this scholarship (maximum one page).

 - Privacy Notice Statement: a copy of the Privacy Notice Statement for non-Canadian participants dated and signed by the candidate.

-Departments to include the following documents in the PDF:
+Only for Graduate Student applications-Departments to include the following document in the PDF:

 - Letter of invitation from the Canadian supervisor: applications for graduate students must include a letter from the Canadian supervisor indicating their willingness to support and mentor the candidate.
 This letter must be on institutional letterhead, be in English or in French, and be signed.
 It must indicate the support that the candidate will receive during the exchange period and how the Canadian institution, supervisor and peers will benefit from the exchange (maximum one page).

 - must engage in full-time studies or research as defined by the Canadian institution;